8 Healthy Alternatives to Plain White Rice

 Cauliflower is rich in Vitamin K, which helps to prevent blood clots and hemorrhaging, according to research from Oregon State University.
 Making cauliflower rice at home couldn’t be easier.
 Simply blitz the cauliflower in a food processor for a couple of minutes.
 You can then put the rice in a microwavable bowl and microwave it on high for three minutes.
 Just check out our step-by-step instructions for how to make cauliflower rice.

 Despite its cereal-like texture, quinoa is actually a type of seed.
 This is one of the best alternatives to white rice as it’s packed with protein, fiber, and iron.
-To cook, rinse the quinoa ahead of time and then boil in a pan for around 15 minutes or until you see a light, fluffy texture (here are our tips for getting it extra fluffy).
+To cook, rinse the quinoa ahead of time and then boil in a pan for around 15 minutes or until you see a light, fluffy texture.

 Sub it for white rice or try these quinoa recipes.